Intro to Jazz Guitar Chords

-Try working this exercise on your guitar, and pay close attention to the moving note, as this will allow you to move this exercise to other keys, as well as see the relationship between chord families clearly on the fretboard.
+Pay close attention to the moving note, as this’ll allow you to move this exercise to other keys, as well as see the relationship between chord families clearly on the fretboard.

 Click to hear audio Jazz Gutiar Chord Example 1

-Now that you have explored this sample chord combination exercise, try taking these shapes to all 12 keys across the fretboard.
+Now that you’ve explored this sample chord combination exercise, take these shapes to all 12 keys across the fretboard.